 - Select Trusted Root Certification Authorities and click OK.

 - Back in the Certificate Import Wizard, click Next.

 - Now, follow the same instructions outlined above for setting up an L2TP VPN, but make sure to select IKEv2 as the VPN Type.

 Now that you know how to set up a VPN in Windows 10, you’re ready for more secure, privacy-conscious browsing.

 If your company or VPN service provides their own special VPN client app, prefer to use that instead.
 Such apps are designed to make setup as easy as possible and allow you to easily switch between servers at the click of a button when necessary.

 Experiencing an impact on network speed?
 See these tips for speeding up a slow VPN.
-Also, when using a VPN for privacy purposes, bear in mind that DNS leaks and IP leaks can ruin your anonymity without you realizing it.
+Also, when using a VPN for privacy purposes, bear in mind that DNS leaks can spoil your anonymity without you realizing it.